meitarc/Bank/README.md

 # Bank
-From my studies at Sela College in this file we will sum our project and its available actions.
+From my studies at Sela College.

+in this file we will sum our project and its available actions.

 the project is by Meitar Cohen and Itamar Dahan, class 826.